mahrukh-dev/Dictionary_Kotlin/README.md

 * Experience with Kotlin syntax.
 * Able to create an Activity.
 * Able to create a RecyclerView and supply it with data.

+# Functionality Implemented
+* Explicit intent to move within activities
+* passing Extra using intents
+* Implicit intent to search on google for the meaning of the word
+* implementation of Menu Layout to switch from Linear Layout to Grid layout and vice versa.

 # Getting Started
 1. Install Android Studio, if you don't already have it.